ddbj/www/account-e.md

 <div class="attention">
 Email regarding data submissions is sent to email addresses entered in the submissions.
 If you change email address of your D-way account, you need to update addresses of data submissions to receive emails regarding the submissions.
+Updated account information will be reflected in about 10 minutes.
+Please login again after 10 minutes.
 </div>

 ## Session Expired {#session}